 Lincoln Melcher (Charlie Bucket), J.P.
 Karliak (Willy Wonka), Jess Harnell (Grandpa Joe), Mick Wingert (Arthur Slugworth), Dallas Lovato (Violet Beauregarde), Rachel Butera (Augustus Gloop/Winkleman), Lauren Weisman (Mike Teevee), Emily O’Brien (Veruca Salt), Lori Alan (Mrs Teevee), Kate Higgins (Mrs Bucket), Audrey Wasilewski (Mrs Gloop), Kath Soucie (Tuffy)

 Here the filmmakers turn their attention to Willy Wonka and the Chocolate Factory (1971).
-Adapted from the Roald Dahl novel Charlie and the Chocolate Factory (1964), this has duly become considered a cult children’s film.
+Adapted from the Roald Dahl novel Charlie and the Chocolate Factory (1964), this has duly become considered a cult children’s film that is as much appreciated by adults.
 The story was remade by Tim Burton as Charlie and the Chocolate Factory (2005), which seemed to miss everything that made its predecessor unique.
 This version is almost a direct remake of Willy Wonka (as opposed to the Dahl book) and recreates it fairly much beat for beat but for the addition of Tom and Jerry scenes.
-This even directly reuses the Leslie Bricusse songs from Willy Wonka.
+This version even directly reuses the Leslie Bricusse songs from Willy Wonka.

 The Tom and Jerry films of the last decade have inserted the two characters into other classical stories – The Wizard of Oz (1939), Sherlock Holmes, Robin Hood, The Nutcracker.
 When it comes to Willy Wonka, the only question is why.
 Go and view the original Willy Wonka and the Chocolate Factory again and ask what was it in there that needed to have the slapstick violence of Tom and Jerry inserted into it.
 Okay so maybe a viewing of the Tim Burton film makes you want to inflict violence on Burton and Johnny Depp but I think that is stretching a connection.
 But the truth is that Willy Wonka works perfectly well as a story without the need of Tom and Jerry.
 Their addition only seems an act of creative desperation.